-Convention Description/Example Emphasia Used to emphasize the importance of a point.
+Convention Description/Example Emphasis Used to emphasize the importance of a point.
 Emphasis The IP Address must be a unique number.
 Internal cross-references References to a section in the same document are marked in blue and are hyperlinked.
-See X-Band IBUC Export Regulations on page 1-5.
+For more information, see Warranty Information on page 1-4.
 Product and feature Named Terrasat products and features are identified on first use. names line of intelligent block upconverters (IBUCs).
-Technical Publication References References to other Terrasat publications.
+Technical Publication References to other Terrasat publications.
 If the reference is hyperlinked, it is also underscored.
-For detailed information, see the Terrasat Communications, Inc. IBUC Operations Manual.
+References For detailed information, see the Terrasat Communications, Inc. IBUC Operations Manual.
 User-entered values A special font marks text that you type.
 Oser-entered values At the password prompt, type MyPassword.